porsche-design-system/porsche-design-system/packages/components/src/components/form/text-field-wrapper/text-field-wrapper.usage.md

 # Text Field

+## When to use

-Use Text Fields in forms to help users enter text.
-Text Fields should always be accompanied by labels, helping the user to understand the type of input that is required.
+  • Use the Text Fields in forms to help users enter text.

 ---